hecko-yes/hecko.my.to/on-ai-art/index.md

 mostly i'm just hoping progress hits a wall soon, but even then there's so much damage that has already been done

-honestly i just wish they hadn't gotten this good in the first place and now it feels too late, i now know what a gpu can do and i'm not gonna *un*know it and that's the main problem for me, knowing that i'm bested not by someone of my kind (whom i could at least hope to match some day) but by a few chips and a file the size of shrek
+honestly i just wish they hadn't gotten this good in the first place and now it feels too late, i now know a gpu can do it better than me and i'm not gonna *un*know that and that's the main problem for me, knowing that i'm bested not by someone of my kind (whom i could at least hope to match some day) but by a few chips and a file the size of shrek

 ## what i wish for